 Kip Stevens is portrayed by James Jagger, son of Mick Jagger and Jerry Hall.
 Born in New York City in the summer of 1985, James Jagger launched his acting career at the age of 24.
 Since 2009, he’s appeared in a couple of horror films including Vivaldi, the Red Priest and Knife Edge.
 Vinyl is Jagger’s TV debut.
-Vinyl airs Sundays at 9pm on HBO.The BEST SALES on Amazon NOW ]
+Vinyl airs Sundays at 9pm on HBO.Up to 70% off on Hottest Amazon Deals]